JoshiSneh/Battery-Cell-Data-Visualization/README.md

-# Battery Monitoring Web Application
+# Battery Cell Data Visualization

-This Flask-based web application provides a visual interface for monitoring battery cell data, including State of Health (SoH) and various performance metrics over time.
+This Flask-based application provides a visual interface for monitoring battery cell data, including State of Health (SoH) and various performance metrics over time.
 The application uses data stored in a SQLite database, which is populated from CSV files containing battery cell data.

 ## Features